Matchmaking API

 creation and joining are two parts of the same procedure, and the rules are simple:

-1. if there is no Session
+1. If there is no Session

 with the specified SessionName